 - 1. Cut off the ends of the cable with a single-edge razor blade or sharp knife.
 Try to obtain a precise 90-degree angle (square). - 2.
-Wet the 600 grit polishing paper with water or light oil and place it on a flat, firm surface.
-Hold the optical fiber upright, at right angles to the paper, and polish the fiber tip with a gentle "figure-8" motion as shown in Figure 3.
-You may get the best results by supporting the upright fiber against some flat object such as a portion of a printed wiring board.
+Wet the 2000-grit polishing paper with water or light oil and place it on a flat, firm surface.
+Hold the optical fiber upright at right angles to the paper, and polish the fiber tip with a gentle "figure-8" motion as shown in Figure 2.
+You may get the best results by supporting the upright fiber against some flat object such as a portion of a printed wiring board or square block. - Starting about 15 cm (six inches) from one end of the duplex fiber, carefully cut between the two fibers with a razor blade or sharp knife in the groove of the fiber cable all the way to its end. - 4.
+Turn the fiber cable over and carefully cut on its opposite side, down the middle of the fiber cable groove, for the same 15 cm (6 inches) distance. - Starting at one end, separate or pull the two fibers apart for about 15 cm (6 inches).